 U.S. Air Force veteran Shadonna “Mo” McPhaul is the CEO and founder of Mo’s Heroes, a 501(c)3 nonprofit that assists homeless veterans, transitioning service members, and military families.
 Their mission statement is “To significantly reduce the homeless veteran population in the United States by taking a leadership role in prevention; outreach/education; housing/supportive services; and community partnerships in order to support ending homelessness.”
 Experiencing the transition from military to civilian life can be difficult, and Shadonna realized this from her own experience.
 Mo’s Heroes also helps veterans professionally by helping them build resumes, buying interview attire, experiencing job interviews, and more.

 What a great way to give back to the veteran community!
-You can learn more at www.mosheroes.org.
+Learn more about Mo’s Heroes.

 #13 Michael Barbera, EBV & Boots to Business graduate

 U.S. Army veteran Michael Barbera is an award-winning consumer psychologist and strategy consultant for Fortune 50 companies.
 He is the CEO of Barbera Solutions, which is a consumer experience lab that conducts objective and actionable research to design phenomenal customer experiences.
 Many of his clients are found on television programs like ABC’s Shark Tank and Bravo’s Million Dollar Listing.